 Hiding a drive or a partition on your computer means that it will no longer be visible to the users.
-There can be a number of benefits of hiding a partition which is why several inbuilt tools are provided by both Mac and Windows for hiding a specific partition on the computer.
+There can be several benefits of hiding a partition which is why several inbuilt tools are provided by both Mac and Windows for hiding a specific partition on the computer.
 Some of the major reasons why people hide a partition include:

 Windows operating system provides a convenient disk management utility tool that can help the users in hiding or un-hiding a partition effectively.
 You can follow the steps below to hide a partition through disk management utility in Windows:

-The first step in the process of hiding a partition through disk management app is to launch the disk management utility.
-You can launch this tool by either searching through start menu or through the command prompt.
+The first step in the process of hiding a partition through the disk management app is to launch the disk management utility.
+You can launch this tool by either searching through the start menu or the command prompt.
 Search for "computer management" from your start menu.
-You can also right click on the "my computer" icon to open a context menu.
+You can also right-click on the "my computer" icon to open a context menu.
 Choose "manage" from the context menu to launch the disk management utility.

-Once you have launched the disk management app, you can see the details of each and every partition and drive on your computer.
-Select any drive and right click on it to open the context menu.
-Choose "change drive letter and path" from this context menu and a pop up window will appear.
+Once you have launched the disk management app, you can see the details of every partition and drive on your computer.
+Select any drive and right-click on it to open the context menu.
+Choose "change drive letter and path" from this context menu and a pop-up window will appear.
 Click the "remove" button in this new window.
 Check the confirmation box to hide the partition.